 Choosing the right knife will give you the best control, it will help you avoid injuries caused by slipping or unnecessary added pressure.
-This is how accidents with a knife happen and if you been a kitchen for a while you may have seen this or have a few scars to prove it.
+This is how accidents with a knife happen, and if you been a kitchen for a while, you may have seen this or have a few scars to prove it.

-I recommend using each knife for it’s appropriate job and taking the time to practice knife skills.
+I recommend using each knife for its appropriate job and taking the time to practice knife skills.

-As I said before I use my offset serrated knife for many tasks in the kitchen while many prefer using a chef’s knife for performing nearly every kitchen task with it in hand.
+While many prefer using a chef’s knife for performing nearly every kitchen task with it in hand.

 Keep in mind you should feel comfortable with the knife you are using, but don’t expect to without sufficient practice, practice, and practice.